Chicago (play): Act One

 Chicago Tribune image depicting the 1927 Chicago production of the play.

-Two days later in the Women's Ward of the Cook County Jail, Roxie, dressed in high-society fashion, complains to the kindly Matron Mrs. Morton about the Salvation Army songsters in the Men's Ward.
+Two days later in the Women's Ward of the Cook County Jail, Roxie, dressed in high-society fashion, complains to the Matron, Mrs. Morton, about the Salvation Army songsters in the Men's Ward.
 She discovers that day's tabloid and finds herself on the front cover, nicknamed "The Jazz-Slayer", and is overjoyed with the amount of pictures of her on the inside.
-Velma, a fellow murderess in the ward, expresses sympathy for Roxie's situation, commenting on the shamelessness of the reporters who did her story.
-As Roxie and Mrs. Morton clip her columns and pictures from the paper, they notice the inaccuracies of what had transpired in comparison to what was printed, notably the fact that Roxie wasn't wearing a turban on her arrest.
+Velma, a fellow murderess in the ward, expresses sympathy for Roxie's situation, commenting on the shamelessness of reporters.
+As Roxie and Mrs. Morton clip her columns and pictures from the paper, they notice inaccuracies between what she claims happened and what is being published, including the fact that Roxie wasn't wearing a turban on her arrest.

 Velma doubles down on the predatory nature of the tabloid reporters, claiming they deliberately minced words to imply her expensive clothing wasn't authentic, and leaves to get a cigarette.
 Mrs. Morton warns Roxie to not believe everything the paper says, due to how much it could influence her worldview and opinion of both others and herself.
 Velma then reveals she had hired another inmate named Lucia to act as maid, due to her 14-year sentence and status as an Italian immigrant.

 Liz, a killer who pleads insanity, arrives in the room, laughing maniacally.
 She proclaims herself a Messenger of God, and attempts to preach to the Matron, Roxie, and Velma before being led out of the room screaming.
 As the three are about to start a game of bridge, Amos arrives at the window to talk to Roxie, and is quickly surrounded by paparazzi.
 Babe enters with Amos on permission from Mrs. Morton, and shoots staged pictures of "The Jazz-Slayer" in captivity for his newest scoop, and quickly leaves.
 Not too long after, Billy Flynn arrives, but due to the lack of funds, he promises that until he is paid, the trial will not go to court.

 Billy kicks Amos out, and tells Roxie to change her persona for the press to appeal to the jury.
 He reveals that he's scooped sob sister Mary Sunshine and an unnamed author from the Chicago Ledger to cover her in a sympathetic light, and that she needs to look more haggard, remorseful, and regretful.
 Sunshine arrives, followed by Jake, who suggests the idea to Billy of auctioning Roxie's belongings to pay for the trial.
 Roxie comes down from her interview and expresses displeasure at the idea, but is convinced that her bed would be worth as much as the mirror of Marie Antoinette among other comparisons.
 The two leave and Roxie continues talking to Mary Sunshine, taking influence from the situations of Velma and Liz, lying about her emotions regarding the murder.